Dealing With Pool Leaks? These Patch Kits Plug the Problem Fast

 Q. Are pool patches long lasting?

 Yes, most pool patches would be considered long lasting.
 Many are made of the same kind of material as the pool itself, or the pool liner, and the adhesives they use form a very strong bond.
-This can give a life expectancy the same as that of the pool material, which in most cases is 10 to 15 years.
+This can provide a life expectancy comparable to that of the pool material, which in most cases is 10 to 15 years.

 Q. How do I patch a pool without a patch kit?